alexdlaird/pyngrok/docs/index.rst

 to pass in the config rather than updating the default as shown above.

 The ``pyngrok_config`` argument is only used when the ``ngrok`` process is first started, which will be the first time most methods in the :mod:`~pyngrok.ngrok` module are called.
-You can check if a process is already or still running by calling its :func:`~pyngrok.process.NgrokProcess.healthy` method.
+We can check if a process is already or still running by calling its :func:`~pyngrok.process.NgrokProcess.healthy` method.

 .. note::